Morland portrait

 The Calculating Machines of Sir Samuel Morland

-Morland entered government service in 1653, when he was chosen to accompany a British diplomatic mission to the court of Sweden's Queen Christina.
-The Swedish queen was a noted patron of the sciences, and it was most likely at her court that Morland first became acquainted with the calculating machine of Pascal, who had presented Christina with an example in 1649.
-This is most probably one of the reasons, that some 10 years later, Morland to construct three calculating devices.
+Morland entered government service in 1653 when he was chosen to accompany a British diplomatic mission to the court of Sweden’s Queen Christina.
+The Swedish Queen was a noted patron of the sciences, and it was most likely at her court that Morland first became acquainted with the Pascaline, the calculating machine of Blaise Pascal, who had presented Christina with an example in 1652.
+This is probably the most important reason, that some 10 years later, Morland commenced the construction of three calculating devices.

 The description and use of two arithmetick instruments